karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 Ectothermy - The Old Blood feels cold more keenly.
 They feel more lethargic in cool places and during the night.

-Cold-Blooded - The Old Bloodís brain is more similar to lizards than contemporary alenti.
+Cold-Blooded - The Old Blood‚Äôs brain is more similar to lizards than contemporary alenti.
 The may be socially awkward, exhibit less empathy etc.

 Class limitation - An Old Blood may not choose the sorcerer class.